ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 - Architecture
 - Tech
 author: sbreingan
-summary: In this blog post I provide an overview of approaches in communicating architecture and explore the variety of tools that can assist.
+summary: One of the key responsibilities of a software architect is communicating effectively.
+This post explores the approaches and tools that can help.
 ---

 One of the key responsibilities of a software architect is communicating architecture effectively.
 Architecture never exists in a vacuum — it exists to align people, guide decisions, and help teams move toward the same goals.
 Whether you're sketching a new system or explaining how existing components fit together, effective communication means helping others understand the structure, purpose, and implications of the architecture.